tc39/notes/meetings/2019-10/october-2.md

 PDL: Any comments on the Global namespace?
 Otherwise i'll take it as acceptance…

-LBR: I don't have comments on global but one feedback ive been giving, i wish we could have better examples of the API in general, there's a lot of use cases here and I need to do some ??,I like to read the repo itself, maybe it's a good exercise to go into MDN and create documentation for this API (which i believe is really rich and really powerful).
+LEO: I don't have comments on global but one feedback ive been giving, i wish we could have better examples of the API in general, there's a lot of use cases here and I need to do some ??,I like to read the repo itself, maybe it's a good exercise to go into MDN and create documentation for this API (which i believe is really rich and really powerful).

 PDL: I think that's excellent feedback.
 Actually the polyfill gives a good idea of what the repo is.
 Plans to seek help to write MDN docs